 Photograph © Boris SV

-Tatyana Tolstaya’s new collection of short stories, Aetherial Worlds, will be published later this month.
+Tatyana Tolstaya’s new collection of short stories, Aetherial Worlds, is published by Knopf.